CHAPTER - 3

 The precondition of understanding any book or literature is to get rid of the blockages from the Mind and become clean (56:79).
-The name of the chapter is Al-Fateha which instructs to open the blockages of the mind, by explaining the characteristics of Allah (system of consciousness) / Rabb [fountainhead, chief / governor].
-Rabb is a very important word of the book Quran the connotations of which is discussed more than 5000 times in the entire Quran.
+The name of the chapter is Al-Fateha which instructs us to open the blockages of the mind, by explaining the characteristics of Allah (system of consciousness) / Rabb [fountainhead, chief / governor].
+Rabb is a very important word of the book Quran, the connotations of which is discussed more than 5000 times in the entire Quran.
 The term Allah / Rabb and its connotations needs to be understood in the right perspective if we are sincere to study and gain knowledge from the book Quran.
 Without understanding the essence of Allah/Rabb no one can understand the book Quran.
 And the main problem is we claim to have understood everything except the term Allah/Rabb.
 The importance of the term Rabb / Allah is like the importance of head in the body.
 We cannot understand the message of Islam or the book Quran without having proper understanding of Allah / Rabb.
 Can we imagine a body without a head?
 Allah / Rabb is the integral part of ourselves.

 Zalikal-Kitab is that script or writings or engravings, in which are guidance for the diligent [Mutaqi].
 Nothing is omitted in that book (6:38) - and there's no doubt about it, only the diligent / thoughtful will take guidance from it (2:2).
 Zalikal Kitab is not the “Quran”, but that practical book of life through which any diligent / thoughtful can walk carefully in the concrete jungle of the world and take guidance, even though if their language is not Arabic [14:4].
 In Quranic context Al-Kitab mainly refers to the script inside us, which has reflections / reminders / memories, thoughts for us, will you not then use your intelligence (2:146) (6:20) (21:10).
 And the inherent Rasuls speaks our own language through signs [ayaats] so that we can understand and distinguish falsehood and become wise (14:4).